Amazon FBA Costs And Pitfalls You Should Know About

 When you first start to sell on Amazon, you have to make a choice between a Basic account and a Pro seller account.

-The Basic account is totally free and doesn’t cost anything per month to renew.
-However, in reality, it’s not all free: For each item sold, you’ll need to pay Amazon £0.75 (plus VAT) charge every time you sell a product on Amazon.
+The Basic account is for sellers who expect to sell infrequently.
+Which to amazon is if you expect less than 35 sales per month.
+The account itself is free monthly and doesn’t cost anything to renew.
+However, in reality, it’s not completley free: For each item sold, you’ll need to pay Amazon £0.75 (plus VAT) charge every time you sell a product on Amazon.

 The Pro seller account costs £25 + VAT ($39.99 in the US) to renew each month.
 As part of this deal, you don’t have to pay anything extra each time you sell an item.

-This means if you are selling more than 34 products a month you should look at signing up for a professional account as 34 * £0.75+VAT is greater than the monthly Pro seller account charged by Amazon.
+This means if you are selling more than 34 products a month you should look at signing up for a professional account as 34 * £0.75 = £22.5 + VAT (which for most items is 5-20%) is greater than the monthly Pro seller account charge of £25 + VAT by Amazon.

 Amazon Monthly Storage Fees and Long Term Storage Fees